Prevention Services Navigator (PFY-Bellmore)

 - Maintain all required electronic and written records of testing, linkages and outreach activities, in addition to maintaining monthly statistics and narrative reports regarding clients served.

-- Responsible for monthly stats and narrative compilation for COC and CDC Nassau grants.
+- Responsible for monthly service stats and narratives for grant reporting

 - Adhere to all OSHA, HIPAA, and HIV/AIDS Confidentiality laws and regulations.